-Reading Days of Action
+United Way's Days of Action

-Stuff the Bus Days of Action
+Stuff the Bus

 Many at-risk children lack the most basic school supplies at the start of each school year.
 Stuff the Bus is a summer-long series of events and volunteer opportunities to provide at-risk students in Nashville with the school supplies they need to start the new school year.
-Approximately 75% of Metropolitan Nashville Public School students are economically disadvantaged.
+Approximately 75 percent of Greater Nashville Public School students are economically disadvantaged.
 Many parents simply can’t afford the school supplies their child needs.
 By volunteering, advocating or giving during Stuff the Bus, you are helping a child begin their school year with confidence.
 Backpacks full of school supplies are delivered each year to MNPS students, Family Resource Centers and partner agencies.

 VITA Free Tax Prep

 VITA stands for Volunteer Income Tax Assistance.
 Over 250 IRS-certified volunteers prepare tax returns for free for individuals & families who qualify based on income.
-Each year, United Way offers free tax prep at more than 40 locations across Middle Tennessee.
+Each year, United Way offers free tax prep at approximately 40 locations across Middle Tennessee.
 We rely on volunteers for positions ranging from site greeters to tax prep.
 No experience necessary, we'll train you!